Anlimah/Anlimah/README.md

 - 👋 Hi, I’m @Anlimah
 - 👀 I’m interested in solving daily challenges that we face at work through the use of web technologies.
 - 🌱 I’m currently building web, mobile, and desktop apps with tools such as React, Electron, Lavarel, Django etc.
-- 💞️ I’m looking to collaborate on projects which demand skills in back-end with `PHP` and `Python`,
+- 💞️ I’m looking to collaborate on projects which demand skills in back-end with `PHP`, `NodeJS`, and `Python`
 - 📫 You can reach me through LinkedIn @: https://linkedin.com/in/francis-anlimah